HarryAllen1/igcse-physics-final/pages/index.md

 The graph shows that as magnitude increases (or as the galaxy gets darker), the greater the redshift becomes (meaning that the galaxy is moving away from Earth, faster).
 Since a higher magnitude indicates a lower brightness, this makes sense as farther-away galaxies are more likely to be be moving faster due to Hubble's law, which states that galaxies move faster the farther away they are to Earth.
 This faster speed increases the light wavelength through the Doppler effect causing the galaxies redshift to increase, creating the (mostly) linear relationship shown in the graph.

 This graph shows that as the wavelength increases, the more linear the relationship gets, as shown by the points in deep red (representing the infrared magnitudes).
 It also shows that, as the magnitude increases, the less linear the magnitude-redshift relationship gets.

-Furthermore, since the other wavelengths still show some form of trend, as
+As the magnitude passes around 20, the redshifts become more and more random (this is more visible in the [50k graph](./graph-50k.md)).
+This is most likely due to accuracy issues with the lack of brightness of the galaxies making it hard to create precise measurements.

+Mostly in the near-infrared wavelength, there are some outliers, namely the ones with a redshift of ~22.8 (although there is a smaller group with a redshift of ~9 at lower magnitudes).
+This likely represents a galaxy cluster, since gravity would hold the galaxies together, making them move at the same speed, but their magnitudes could still vary.

+In the infrared wavelength, as the magnitude passes ~21, there are a greater number of galaxies that don't seem to follow a linear relationship (this is much more visible in the [50k graph](./graph-50k.md)).
+Again, this can likely be attributed to an accuracy error as most galaxies still

 ## Conclusion